Ankojin/cloudops-ankoji/Pipelines/VM-Creation/documentation/README.md

 ## Getting Started

 1. Edit the CSV file at `core/simplified-vms.csv` with your VM requirements
-2. Go to Azure DevOps Pipelines and run "Terraform-Apply-Modify-Working"
+2. Go to Azure DevOps Pipelines and run "Create VM"
 3. Set the pipeline parameters (action, environment, project, tags)

 ## CSV Configuration